Slowing the progression of nearsightedness starts at Spectrum Optical.

 Do you or your child have difficulty seeing distant objects?

 Myopia (nearsightedness) typically starts to develop in childhood and often progresses until about age 20.
 People with myopia will experience blurry distance vision when they are not wearing their contacts or glasses.

-Slowing the progression is important because it may reduce the risk of developing serious eye conditions later in life such as cataracts, glaucoma, retinal detachment, and blindness.
+Slowing the progression of myopia is important because it may reduce the risk of developing serious eye conditions later in life such as cataracts, glaucoma, retinal detachment, and blindness.

 There are several treatment options to slow the progression of myopia.
-Schedule an exam at Spectrum Optical to learn more.
+Schedule an exam with us to learn more.

 Myopia is on the rise

-Nearsightedness is a growing concern in the US and other countries.
+Nearsightedness is a growing concern in the United States.

 It is estimated that by the year 2050, roughly half of the world’s population will be affected by this eye condition.